esr360/Kayzen-GS/README.md

 ### Solving the Whitespace Issue

 The issue itself is outlined in great detail in [this blog post](http://blog.purecss.io/post/60789414532/how-we-improved-grids-in-pure-0-3-0) from the Pure CSS blog.
 Indeed, this issue is what caused Pure to move away from inline-block columns and towards flex.
-In the [Github issue](https://github.com/yahoo/pure/issues/41) which has received over 150 posts in over 2 years, amongst some interesting proposed fixes included [hard-coding the font-family](https://github.com/yahoo/pure/issues/41#issuecomment-21722831) of your row to *Arial* so the [letter-spacing hack](https://github.com/yahoo/pure/issues/41#issuecomment-18747575) would work consistently.
+In the [Github issue](https://github.com/yahoo/pure/issues/41), amongst some interesting proposed fixes included [hard-coding the font-family](https://github.com/yahoo/pure/issues/41#issuecomment-21722831) of your row to *Arial* so the [letter-spacing hack](https://github.com/yahoo/pure/issues/41#issuecomment-18747575) would work consistently.
 However, this, along with all the other hacky fixes were deemed unsuitable for productional use, so thus the decision to leave inline-block was made.

 And it isn't only Yahoo's Pure who have experienced this issue; other great frameworks like [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids) also [suffer the same problem](https://github.com/csswizardry/csswizardry-grids/issues/62).